nukadelic/ProximityDither/README.md

 # ProximityDither
-Distance based fader - a unity opaque shader using dither to fake transparency and alpha clipping
+Distance based fader - a unity opaque shader using dither to fake transparency using alpha clipping

 The effect: